 - Foundations and federations fund environmental education programs on a larger-scale, and synagogues, schools and JCCs partner with them to distribute programs widely. - Facilitate Shared Resources: Today many people and organizations are working on Jewish environmental curricula, sourcebooks, etc. Canfei Nesharim has done important work in this area, for example, through its book of environmental essays on Parshat Hashavua.
-To minimize costs and maximize accessibility, a comprehensive, Jewish repository of resources ranging from cutting edge research articles on Eco-theology to Primary School lesson plans is needed. - Build on the success of existing programs that take Jewish people outdoors and connect Jewish teaching with action; - Train staff at Jewish agencies to take leadership in making their facilities more energy efficient and their operations more sustainable.
-Then, build awareness to educate members and constituents on how to become agents of green change and the Jewish values underpinning such leadership. - Integrate environmental leadership component to all rabbinic and lay leadership programs. - Include a Jewish environmental education element in Jewish Schools and youth movements. - Include a deep encounter with Israel's natural environment in youth movement Israel tours to engage participants with ecological challenges and triumphs.
+To minimize costs and maximize accessibility, there could be a web site, to serve as a comprehensive, Jewish people-wide repository of resources ranging from cutting edge research articles on Eco-theology to Primary School lesson plans. - Build on the success of existing programs that take Jewish people outdoors and connect Jewish teaching with action; - Train staff at Jewish agencies to take leadership in making their facilities more energy efficient and their operations more sustainable.
+Then, build awareness to educate members and constituents on how to become agents of green change and the Jewish values underpinning such leadership. - Integrate environmental leadership component to all rabbinic and lay leadership programs. - Include a Jewish environmental education element in Jewish Schools and Youth movements. - Include a deep encounter with Israel's natural environment in youth movement Israel tours to engage participants with ecological challenges and triumphs.